nwg-piotr/azote/README.md

 - python-send2trash

-- Please use the latest [release](https://github.com/nwg-piotr/azote/releases) assets.
+Please use the [latest release](https://github.com/nwg-piotr/azote/releases/latest) assets.

-- Seeing [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=azote) may be informative.
+Seeing [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=azote) may be informative.

 ### X11 / feh notice

 The background color picker won't be available.
 You'll also be unable to select different modes *("tile", "center", "scale", "seamless")* for certain displays.
-The list of modes varies from what you see in Sway *("stretch", "fit", "fill", "center", "tile")*.
+The list of modes varies from what you see in Sway *("scale", "max", "fill", "center", "tile")*.